-On Day 1 of your visit to Mackinac Island, take one of three ferries to the Island–Arnold Ferry, Shepler’s Ferry, and Star Line Ferry.
-Once you step foot on the Island, be sure to stop by Mackinac Island Tourism Information Booth across from Arnold Ferry for maps, guides, and all of the information you will need to make the most of your stay.
+On Day 1 of your visit to Mackinac Island, take one of two ferry lines to the Island– Shepler’s Ferry and Star Line Ferry.
+Once you step foot on the Island, be sure to stop by Mackinac Island Tourism Information Booth across from Star Line Ferry Dock 1 for maps, guides, and all of the information you will need to make the most of your stay.
 Next, start exploring the Island!
 With over 70 miles of trails crisscrossing the Island, see how much ground you can cover and how many sights you can take in via rented bike or horseback.
 Once nightfall sets in, enjoy a delicious meal at one of our restaurants or cafes.
 With over 40 options, there is something for everyone.
 Close out the day with a Sunset or Lighthouse Cruise on one of our many ferry boats, then keep the good times rolling into the night with live music downtown.

 On Day 2, experience and discover all that Mackinac Island has to offer.
 Start your day off right with coffee and sweets from one of our downtown coffee houses and bakeries, and then take one of our famous narrated, horse-drawn carriage tours.
 Next, take in some of the history of the Island at Fort Mackinac (founded in 1780) and visit some of the downtown area’s historic buildings, such as the Blacksmith Shop and American Fur Company Store.
 Also, while downtown, be sure to take advantage of the various shopping options lining Market and Main Streets.
 There is also plenty for kids to do downtown, including playing in Marquette Park, several interactive attractions, or a trip to one of Mackinac Island’s Butterfly Houses.
 Later, recharge with some of our amazing, famous fudge–available in one of the Island’s 13 fudge shops.
 And finally, end everything on a high note by dancing downtown or dressing up and dancing the night away at the Grand Hotel Ballroom.